Funding without dilution: Small business innovation research grants

 Note: To protect our client's privacy, this story had identifying details removed.

 A medical device company consulted with us on applying for a small business grant.
-They partnered with a university lab who had published promising research in their product area (dental device).
+They partnered with a university lab who had published promising research on jawbone regeneration.

-The company wanted to develop a minimally-invasive orthodontic procedure, so patients may avoid painful and costly surgery.
+The company wanted to develop a minimally-invasive orthodontic procedure to prevent bone and tooth loss.
+This advance may help patients avoid painful and costly surgery.

 While the company had been profitable for years, they had no small business innovation research (SBIR) experience.
 And they expressed concerns that the application would consume their time and attention.